 Look over each page, and make note of the keywords and phrases being used throughout the page’s:

-No one knows what’s going on inside a searcher’s head better than the searchers themselves.
+No one knows what searchers are thinking better than the searchers themselves!

 It’s super simple, too.
 You just: